Kangaroo Island

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 29 June 2022 for financial year 2021/22, Kangaroo Island had a median income among taxpayers of $41,742 with the average level standing at $50,291.
-This is below the national average and compares to levels of $46,889 and $56,582 across Rest of SA respectively.
-Based on Wage Price Index growth of 10.83% from financial year 2021/22 to March 2025, current estimates would be approximately $46,263 (median) and $55,738 (average).
-According to Australian Bureau of Statistics figures from the 2021 Census, household incomes in Kangaroo Island fall between the 9th and 23rd percentiles nationally.
-Income analysis reveals that the predominant cohort spans 27.3% of locals (1,430 people) with incomes in the $400 - $799 category, differing from the broader area where the $1,500 - $2,999 category predominates at 27.5%.
-Housing costs are modest, with 89.4% of income retained after housing expenses, however, total disposable income ranks at just the 14th percentile nationally.
+AreaSearch's aggregation of ATO data for financial year 2022 shows Kangaroo Island had a median taxpayer income of $41,742 and an average income of $50,291.
+These figures are below the national averages of $46,889 (median) and $56,582 (average).
+In Rest of SA, the median was $46,889 and the average was $56,582.
+By September 2025, estimates based on a 12.83% Wage Price Index growth suggest median income will be approximately $47,097 and average income $56,743 in Kangaroo Island.
+According to the 2021 Census, incomes in Kangaroo Island fall between the 9th and 23rd percentiles nationally for households, families, and individuals.
+Income analysis reveals that 27.3% of locals (1,440 people) earn between $400 and $799 annually, differing from broader area trends where the $1,500 - $2,999 category is predominant at 27.5%.
+Despite modest housing costs allowing for 89.4% income retention, Kangaroo Island's total disposable income ranks at just the 14th percentile nationally.

 Frequently Asked Questions - Income